siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 That is the standard visible reading.
 It counts the two square-values.

-But there is a previous definition in view:
+But the same terms also carry their square-form definition:

 $$
 U=u^2.
 $$

-Under this definition, $U+V$ is again a positive number, and as such it can be written as a square-form.
+When the same $+$ is read with the square-forms in view, $U+V$ is again a positive number, and as such it can be written as a square-form.
 The inner expression of the sum is:

 $$
 u+v.